Healthy Homes Assessment Whitby

 Whitby Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Whitby and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory to all Whitby and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records of their the compliance with each Healthy Homes Standard that apply or will be applicable during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.

-• Private landlords and property managers must ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers must make sure their rental properties comply according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes